 The Professional license provides three additional optimization algorithms: the Nelder-Mead Simplex method, the DIRECT algorithm and the Genetic method.
 The Genetic method is the most robust method in the sense that is able to find a global optimum even if there are local optima, but it is also the slowest.
 The DIRECT algorithm is also designed to find a global optimum when local optima are present, and it can be much faster than the Genetic method.

 EES requires finite lower and upper bounds to be set for each independent variable.
 Careful selection of the bounds and the guess value(s) of the independent variables will improve the likelihood of finding an optimum.
 You can view or change the bounds and guess value for each selected independent variable by clicking the Bounds button.
 This will bring up an abbreviated Variable Info dialog containing just the selected independent variables.
+The Professional license provides an option set the the lower and upper bounds to be set to +/- percent of the guess values.
 See the description of the Variable Info command or the $VarInfo directive for additional information on setting the bounds.

 For all methods except the genetic method, the maximum number of times in which the equations are solved (i.e., the number of iterations) may be specified, along with the relative convergence tolerance.
 Calculations will stop if: 1) the relative change in the independent variable(s) between two successive steps is less than the specified relative tolerance; or 2) the number of steps exceeds the specified maximum.
 EES will also stop the calculations if the equations cannot be solved with the specified value(s) of the independent variables within the tolerance and allowable number of iterations specified with the Stop Criteria command in the Options menu and the "Stop if error occurs" check box is checked.
 In some cases, the error occurs because the values of independent variable(s) chosen by the optimization algorithm are not valid and you do not wish the stop the optimization process.
 In this case, uncheck the "Stop if error occurs" check box.